Mayuri14-ctrl/TIme-Series/README.md

 9. LSTM : Deep neural network for long term dependencies

 ### Step by step guide
-step 1.Observe the data for any trend and seasonality, handle both in forecasting step 2. check for stationarity in data using if mean and variance do not change over time we use Augmented Dicky Fuller test
+step 1.Observe the data for any trend and seasonality, handle both in forecasting using STL

+step 2. check for stationarity in data using if mean and variance do not change over time we use Augmented Dicky Fuller test